bcgov/naad-connector/README.md

 #### Docker-Compose deployment

+- Prerequisites: rename the `./sample-env` to `.env` and fill in the values for local use only.

 ```shell
 docker compose up
 ```
-- make sure that you:
-  - rename the `sample-env` in the root of the project to .env
-  - fill in the values for the environment variables found inside

 #### Docker Desktop Kubernetes deployment
 To build and run in Kubernetes via Docker Desktop: